Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Once your find the mattress of your dreams you’ll need to pick out a fabulous headboard to frame your new bed.
+Once you find the mattress of your dreams you’ll need to pick out a fabulous headboard to frame your new bed.
 While tufted upholstered, reclaimed barn wood or weathered iron headboards make a striking focal point they can be quite expensive.
-You can recreate the look of these trendy headboards for a fraction of the price.

 - Run a curtain rod along the wall at the head of your bed.
 Sew rod pockets onto several pillow shams.
 Insert the pillows into the shams and hang them from the rod to create a faux upholstered headboard.